milesmcc/shynet/GUIDE.md

 ### API

 All the information displayed on the dashboard can be obtained via API on url ```//shynet.example.com/api/v1/dashboard/```.
 By default this endpoint will return the full data from all services over the last last 30 days.
-The `Authentication` header should be set to use user's parsonal API token (```'Authorization: Token <user API token>'```).
+The `Authentication` header should be set to use user's personal API token (```'Authorization: Token <user API token>'```).

 There are 3 optional query parameters:
  * `uuid` - to get data only from one service